 Rabbi Levertov: Schindler owned the Emalia, and Danker worked for him

-Gosch: Do you happen to know whether Schindler bought the factory - did you ever hear any stories, any rumors, how Schindler aquired the factory?
+Gosch: Do you happen to know whether Schindler bought the factory - did you ever hear any stories, any rumors, how Schindler acquired the factory?
 Because when the war started Danker owned the factory.
 Then after the war began, Schindler came in and took it over, as an engineer.
 But did you ever find out who really owned the factory, was it Schindler or Banker or were they working together?
-(Conversation Rabbi Levertov, Page Gosch) We are trying to establish where the ownership of the factory actually was.
+(Conversation Rabbi Levertov, Page, Gosch).
+We are trying to establish where the ownership of the factory actually was.

 Rabbi Levertov: The ownership of the factory was Mr. Schindler.

 Gosch: If the factoy made any money, the money went to Schindler, it didn't go to Banker.